A rehearsal for the New Burke

 See for yourself what work is currently in progress!
 Plan your visit.

 Last summer, Burke paleontologists discovered a 3,000-lb Tyrannosaurus rex skull!
-Watch live in Testing, Testing 1-2-3 as scientists carefully remove rock and reveal more of the skull each day.
+Watch live in Testing, Testing 1-2-3: Work in Progress as scientists carefully remove rock and reveal more of the skull each day.
 Learn more.